wizeline/tf-aws-ecr-repository/README.md

 }
 ```

-### Create an ECR Repository + Scanning + Notifications to an Existing SNS Topic
+### Create an ECR Repository + Scanning + Notifications to an Existing SNS Topic(s)

-The example below will show you how to create an ECR repository, enable image scanning (enabled by default) and notify about "MEDIUM" and higher vulnerabilities to an existing SNS topic.
+The example below will show you how to create an ECR repository, enable image scanning (enabled by default) and notify about "MEDIUM" and higher vulnerabilities to existing SNS topic(s).

 ```terraform
 module "example" {